dev-centr/templates/README.md

    VSCode.
 4. If you are working on something that could break things, create a new branch in the repository, using git, GitHub, or VSCode.
+5. If you are creating a new repository/project, add it to the exclusions list in the Base repository's [.gitignore](/.gitignore) file.

 Once you are finished with your changes: